learning-spring-boot/contest/README.md

 We haven't expand them very much, but there are some metrics about how many messages we processed and how many are answered.
 To do this we used Springs `CounterService` from the [GroupMessageListener](https://github.com/s2team/votesapp/blob/master/src%2Fmain%2Fjava%2Fde%2Fvotesapp%2Fgroups%2FGroupMessageListener.java)

-As configured by default, those can be checked at `http://localhost:8080/metrics`.
+As configured by default, they can be checked at `http://localhost:8080/metrics`.